Leg3ndary/APHS-bot/info/announcements.md

 **ART CLUB** - Classroom Code: ptnf64a
 We often will split into groups with some students involved in a leadership focused task while others may be working individually or together on another task like our mural painting.
 Don't be shy but come early as we fill up often!

-**
-**## THURSDAY SEPTEMBER 30 2021
+****## THURSDAY SEPTEMBER 30 2021

-**GAMING CLUB - ** is meeting today at the start of lunch in room 225.
+**GAMING CLUB** is meeting today at the start of lunch in room 225.
 If you like video games, board games, or trading card games, stop by and join in on the fun.

 **EAGLE INK** - will be having a meeting on Friday, 3:00 PM in the library.
 Please check our Google Classroom (code: 3vttqtw) for things to complete beforehand.
 See you there!

 ## TUESDAY SEPTEMBER 28 2021

-**REACH **- If you enjoy trivia then the Reach Team is for you.
+**REACH**- If you enjoy trivia then the Reach Team is for you.
 Junior and Senior Reach members meet every Tuesday and Thursday from 3:00 - 4:00 PM in Room 207.
 Hope to see you there!

 **CROSS COUNTRY** - There will be a mandatory Cross Country Meeting at the beginning of lunch in room 210 this Thursday, September 30th.